desultory/ugrd/readme.md

 Creates `/dev/console` with permissions `0o644`

-> Using `mknod_cpio` from `ugrd.base.cpio` will not create the device nodes in the build dir, but within the CPIO archive
+> Using `mknod_cpio` from `ugrd.fs.cpio` will not create the device nodes in the build dir, but within the CPIO archive

 #### base.console